Hidden Michigan Beaches

 | 4 min read

 With more than 11,000 inland lakes and 3,000 miles of Great Lake shoreline outlining both of Michigan’s peninsulas, finding a beautiful beach in our state is not a tough task.
-The state, many counties and even local governments have been dedicated to creating public waterfront spaces for people to enjoy.
+The state, many counties and local governments have been dedicated to creating public waterfront spaces for people to enjoy.

 Northwest Michigan

 Old Mission Point Park, Traverse City: The beach right in front of the Old Mission Lighthouse might be a touristy spot, but angle off the parking area into one of the wooded trails that hug Grand Traverse Bay and you’ll find plenty of secluded beach spots.
-You can even unfold a camp chair at the edge of the water and keep your toes in the surf while you enjoy the sound of the waves and the rustle of the trees.
+You can unfold a camp chair at the edge of the water and keep your toes in the surf while you enjoy the sound of the waves and the rustle of the trees.

 Headlands International Dark Sky Park, Mackinaw City: This place is loved by stargazers, but its two miles of Lake Michigan shoreline and miles of forest trails are open 24/7 year-round.
 Daytrippers find the coast secluded even in the summer.